NiushaH/open-mic-line-up/wireframe-mvp-user-stories.md

  - sign up, log in and log out.

 ## As a user, I can...
- - sign up for open mic night.
+ - register a song performance for open mic night.
  - see all their open mic night performances.
  - edit their open mic night performances.
  - delete their open mic night performances.